popphylotools/mvMapper/README.md

-dapc_mappR
+dapcmapper
 ===========
 This webapp serves as an interactive data exploration tool for population genetic data analyzed with discriminant analysis of principal components (DAPC) in the R library adegenet.
 This webapp also requires associated location information and supports additional metadata.
-It displays a scatterplot with selecters for x-axis, y-axis, point color, and point size, in addition to a worldmap with optional point jitter.
+It displays a scatterplot with selectors for x-axis, y-axis, point color, and point size, in addition to a worldmap with optional point jitter.
 Data selections are linked across the two plots, and a data table below shows details of the selected data.

 Preparing data
 ---------------